St1ck2k/FROST---Below-Zero-Fallout-4-Wabbajack-Modlist/README.md

 # FROST - Below Zero Fallout 4 Wabbajack Modlist
 This is a github repository for a modlist made by following [Below Zero - A FROST Modding Guide](https://redawt.github.io/f4-frost-guide) -  Recommended Setup.
-The author is not connected to FROST Development Team.
+The author is not connected to the FROST Development Team.

 ## Description
 The goal of this modlist is to provide a simple way to install a basic FROST modlist in just a few clicks.
 It was made by following the [Below Zero](https://redawt.github.io/f4-frost-guide) guide, from INI settings to applying all needed FROST patches.
 It doesn't contain anything else besides the mods mentioned in Recommended Setup section, with few exceptions: